 You have this mega list of keywords that reflects all aspects of your business, now what do you do?
 It helps to group those keywords by similarity, or even better, by service or product they refer to.
 You can either group them as you do your research or wait until you have your list of keywords completed – whatever works best for you.
 This will help when designing your website as the different groupings could help you determine your navigational bar or site menu.

 I like to narrow down my list to determine a set number of the keywords most important to me.
 These are what I want in my SEO reports.
 Your number may be based on the program you use as there may be limits to the amount reported on.
 This does not mean you can’t use the words not included in the reports.
 I keep them for article and blog topics or content ideas.
 You can still rank for them even if they are not in your specific reports – you just may not get a notice about the ranking.
 You can also change your report keywords later so don’t feel like this is a permanent “set in stone” decision.
 Try not to limit your keywords by amount.
 Use whatever is relevant to your business.
-It helps as the more keywords or topics you have, the more article ideas you can write about and increase your chances of ranking high in the Google Search Engine Results Page.
+It helps as the more keywords or topics you have, the more article ideas you can write about and increase your chances of ranking high in the Google SERPs.